Striker-max/Expense-Budget-Tracking-app/README.md

 # Expense-Budget-Tracking-app
-Expense and budget tracker app with SQLite integration, allowing users to manage finances, track spending, set budgets, and monitor financial goals.
+Expense and budget tracker app that enables users to manage their finances by adding and deleting expense and income categories, tracking spending and income, and setting budgets.
+The app connects to an SQLite database for data storage and retrieval, providing a menu for various financial management functions.
+Users can also set financial goals and view their progress, ensuring comprehensive budget tracking.